What is the purpose of this document?

 The periods for which Data will be stored and the criteria used to determine retention periods or whether Data can be deleted will depend on the information in question, its relevance or sensitivity; however, generally, Data will be deleted if it has been superseded by other relevant or up to date information, if it is out of date, irrelevant or no longer necessary.

 - Request access to your Data (commonly known as a “data subject access request”).
-This enables you to receive a copy of the Data we hold about you.
+This enables you to receive information about the Data we hold about you.
 California residents have the right to a data subject access request on the Data we collect, how we collect it, the purpose of processing, and any specific Data we process about them.

 - Request correction of the Data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Request erasure of your Data.
-This enables you to ask us to delete or remove Data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your Data where you have exercised your right to object to processing (see below).
+This enables you to ask us to delete or remove Data where there is no good reason for us continuing to Process it.
+You also have the right to ask us to delete or remove your Data where you have exercised your right to object to processing (in certain circumstances).

-- Object to processing of your Data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+- Object to processing of your Data where we are relying on a legitimate interest for processing (or a legitimate interest of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
 You also have the right to object where we are processing your Data for direct marketing purposes.